robertlugg/easygui/README.md

 EasyGUI is a module for very simple, very easy GUI programming in Python.
 EasyGUI is different from other GUI generators in that EasyGUI is NOT event-driven.
 Instead, all GUI interactions are invoked by simple function calls.

+EasyGUI has not had much development for a while, but has an incremental release targeted for end of 2014 (v 0.97)

 EasyGUI runs on Python 2 and 3, and does not have any dependencies.

 Example Usage